 The Law Council of Australia is the national body representing 16 state and territory legal professional bodies as well as Law Firms Australia.
 The Executive is comprised of six representatives of the Law Council's Constituent Bodies.
 The Executive is elected at the Law Council's annual general meeting each year.

-Mr Moses regularly appears before the Full Bench of the Industrial Relations Commission of NSW, Full Bench of the Fair Work Commission, Full Court of the Federal Court, the NSW Court of Appeal, Supreme Court of NSW as well as appellate Courts in other states.
+Mr Moses regularly appears before the Supreme Court of NSW, the NSW Court of Appeal, the Federal Court, the Full Court of the Federal Court of Australia as well as appellate Courts in other states and territories.
 He is a Squadron Leader in the Royal Australian Air Force Specialist Reserve.

 Konrad de Kerloy was the President of the Law Society of Western Australia and is a Senior Disputes Partner of Herbert Smith Freehills, specialising in commercial litigation and corporate insolvency.